kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 lot of issues with them or aren't that useful.
 That essentially renders the entire Lokad.CQRS useless and plain harmful.

-High-level design problem here was in trying to limit an implementation to a few known possible choices.
+The high-level design problem here was in trying to limit an implementation to a few known possible choices.
 It is the same as telling people: “I don’t know what you are trying to build, but here are tools and materials for that.
 By the way, be gentle with that